Why General Eye Exams Miss Residual Hiding Vision

 Treating Binocular Vision Disorders

 Binocular vision disorders are relatively common.
-The good news is that Dr. Edward Paul, OD, PhD, diagnoses and treats binocular vision disorders at the Low Vision Centers of North Carolina.
+The good news is that Dr. Edward Paul, OD, PhD, diagnoses and treats binocular vision disorders at The Low Vision Centers of North Carolina.

 Treating Binocular Vision Disorders